-Instant Pot Chicken is life changing.
-It’s a game-changer.
-With my ultimate guide to cooking chicken in the Instant Pot, you will be able to make awesome chicken dishes in a fraction of the time.
-That’s right, dinner is no longer a task to dread, but one to conquer!
+This Instant Pot chicken is a game-changer for meal prep.
+In this ultimate guide, you will be able to make awesome chicken dishes in a fraction of the time.

 From fresh to frozen, I will share with you all the information you need to make chicken on the fly in an Instant Pot.
 I’ll also answer the most frequently asked questions we have received regarding this awesome appliance.